Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/exist-db_and_oxygen.md

 ### Notes

 * \<oXygen/\> will let you establish connections of this sort with multiple eXist-db servers (for example, one running on your local machine, one running on a remove server, etc.), but it is not able to use those multiple connection in a reliable manner.
 For reliable functionality, do not establish more than one eXist-db database connection of this type inside \<oXygen/\>.
 * You need to configure the database resource only once, but it is available only while eXist-db is running.
-That means that you need to start eXist-db on your system not only to worth with files inside it, but also if you want to use it as your XQuery validation engine (see below).
+That means that you need to start eXist-db on your system not only to work with files inside it, but also if you want to use it as your XQuery validation engine (see below).

 ## Editing XQuery inside eXist-db